cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 Make sure your Nintendo DSi system is well charged before beginning this section.
 {: .notice--danger}

-1. Insert your SD card into your DSi
+1. With your SD card inserted, power on your Nintendo DSi while holding (A) and (B).
+2. Launch into a separate homebrew launcher that isn't Unlaunch.
-2. Launch fwTool 1.6.0 using your preferred method of launching homebrew
+3. Launch fwTool 1.6.0
-3. Click `Restore nand_dsi.bin`
+4. Click `Restore nand_dsi.bin`
-4. Confirm the NAND restore with the buttons prompted to you
+5. Confirm the NAND restore with the buttons prompted to you
-5. Once the restore finishes, reboot your DSi
+6. Once the restore finishes, reboot your DSi

 Your NAND should now be restored.

+## Flashing your NAND backup (HardMod)

+Make sure you have read through the above steps as this is where it gets dangerous.
+If you were linked directly to here without following the above, then go back to the top and read this whole page.
+{: .notice--danger}

+Make sure you have proper soldering skills.
+{: .notice--danger}

+TODO.
+I can't find a good tutorial online on how to hardmod.
+To be honest, I'd rather someone else take it up.
+Having a hardmodding guide is important too, since I remember some case where the NAND was bricked and didn't have unlaunch.